Coronavirus (COVID-19) Update

 - Continuing to renovate our vacant units.

-- Reviewing capex work to see if it can be carried out in a safe matter that implies social distancing.
+- Reviewing capex work to assess whether it can be carried out in a safe matter including social distancing.

 Impact on Business